 The Pectorals: The Main Engine of Push-Ups

 The pectorals are the muscles most used during push-ups.
-They are made up of two main parts: the pectoralis major and the pectoralis minor .
-The pectoralis major is a superficial muscle that covers most of the rib cage and allows the arms to be brought forward.
+They consist of two main parts: the pectoralis major and the pectoralis minor .
+The pectoralis major is a superficial muscle that covers most of the rib cage and helps bring the arms forward.
 It provides the majority of the power needed to perform push-ups.
-The pectoralis minor , located under the pectoralis major, is a deep muscle that stabilizes the shoulders during the effort.
+The pectoralis minor , located below the pectoralis major, is a deep muscle that stabilizes the shoulders during the push-up.

 Push-up variations directly influence the intensity of the chest workout.
-For example, wide-grip push-ups, where the hands are placed beyond shoulder-width apart, put more emphasis on the pectoralis major.
-In contrast, incline push-ups (with the feet elevated) target the upper part of the pecs, a great exercise for those who want to know how to build upper pecs .
+For example, wide-grip push-ups, where the hands are placed beyond shoulder-width apart , place more emphasis on the pectoralis major.
+Incline push-ups (with feet elevated), on the other hand, target the upper part of the pecs, making them a great exercise for those who want to know how to build upper pecs .

 Triceps: Sculpted and powerful arms

 The triceps brachii, located at the back of the arms, are also heavily used during push-ups.
-Their main role is to extend the elbows, which is essential for the lift.
-The triceps are made up of three parts: the lateral head, the medial head and the long head, which work in synergy to push off the ground.
+Their primary role is to extend the elbows, which is essential for lifting.
+The triceps are composed of three parts: the lateral head, the medial head, and the long head, which work together to push off the ground.

-To maximize triceps work, opt for push-ups with your hands close together, such as the "diamond" push-up.
-This variation, where your thumbs and index fingers form a diamond shape under your chest, significantly increases the use of this muscle group .
+To maximize triceps work, opt for push-ups with your hands close together, such as the diamond push-up.
+This variation, where your thumbs and index fingers form a diamond under your chest, significantly increases the work on this muscle group .
 You can also try close-grip push-ups, where your hands are placed under your shoulders, to further strengthen your triceps.

 Anterior Deltoids: Well-defined Shoulders

 To specifically target the anterior deltoids, try pike push-ups, where your body is at a close to 90-degree angle.
-This position reduces the involvement of the pecs and focuses the effort on the shoulders.
+This position reduces pectoral involvement and focuses the effort on the shoulders.

 The abdominal strap: An essential stabilizing role

-Push-ups not only work your upper body ; they also intensely engage your abdominal muscles.
+Push-ups not only build upper body muscle; they also intensely engage your abdominal muscles.

-The abdominal strap, composed of the transverse, rectus abdominis and obliques, is constantly engaged to maintain perfect body alignment.
-Without this engagement, the pelvis would tend to sag, which would compromise the effectiveness of the exercise and increase the risk of injury.
+The abdominal muscles, composed of the transverse, rectus abdominis, and obliques, are constantly engaged to maintain perfect body alignment.
+Without this engagement, the pelvis would tend to sag, compromising the effectiveness of the exercise and increasing the risk of injury.

-To intensify your ab work, opt for unstable variations, such as push-ups on a ball or suspension straps (TRX).
-These exercises require extra effort to maintain balance, thus further engaging the deep muscles of the abdominal strap.
+To intensify your ab workout, opt for unstable variations, such as push-ups on a ball or suspension straps (TRX).
+These exercises require extra effort to maintain balance, thus further engaging the deep core muscles.

 The stabilizing muscles of the back and legs

-Contrary to popular belief, push-ups also work the muscles of the back and legs, although their role is mainly stabilizing.
+Contrary to popular belief, push-ups also work the back and leg muscles, although their role is primarily stabilizing.
 The erector spinae, a group of muscles located along the spine , are used to keep the back straight throughout the movement.
 The trapezius and rhomboids stabilize the shoulder blades, while leg muscles, such as the quadriceps and glutes, help maintain a rigid posture.

-An interesting variation to further engage the leg muscles is the single-leg push-up.
-By lifting one leg, you add instability that forces the lower body's stabilizing muscles to work harder.
+A great variation to further engage your leg muscles is the single-leg push-up.
+By lifting one leg, you add instability that forces your lower body's stabilizing muscles to work harder.

 Push-up variations for a targeted workout

-Push-ups are a versatile exercise that can be adapted to different goals.
+Push-ups are a versatile exercise that can be adapted for different goals.
 Here are some variations and their effects on the muscles:

-- Classic push-ups: These mainly target the pectorals, triceps and anterior deltoids, while engaging the abdominal strap and back stabilizers.
+- Classic push-ups: These primarily work the pectorals, triceps, and anterior deltoids, while also engaging the abdominal muscles and back stabilizers.

-- Incline push-ups: These target the upper pecs and deltoids.
+- Incline push-ups: These target the upper part of the pectorals and the deltoids.

 - Decline push-ups: These focus on the lower part of the pecs.